Rvhoyos/portfolio-api/README.md

 - **staging** branch: `staging`
 - **prod** branch: `main`

 Both environments run as Docker Compose stacks on an internal network (no host ports exposed).
-Reverse proxy (Caddy) will front the app(s) publicly.
+Reverse proxy (Caddy) will front the app(s) publicly under a domain.

 ## CI/CD (how it works)
 - **On push** to `staging` or `main`:
   1) Build & tag the Docker image (`:staging` / `:prod`)
   2) Run Flyway migrations for the target environment
-  3) Recreate the app container (prod uses `--no-deps --force-recreate`, staging mirrors this)
+  3) Recreate the app container
 - **Runner labels:** `[self-hosted, Linux, X64]`
 - **Dependency graph** job runs with JDK 21